-Ex-Marine gets nine years in a Russian jail over a drunken incident he cannot remember
+Former Marine gets nine years in a Russian jail over a drunken incident he says he cannot remember

 A third American, 52-year-old investor Michael Calvey, was detained in February 2019 on suspicion of “fraud carried out by an organized group,” a crime that carries up to 10 years in prison.

-His private equity firm, Baring Vostok Capital Partners, believes he was arrested because of a commercial dispute at a bank, Orient Express, in which the firm holds a stake.
-Calvey is currently under house arrest in Moscow.
+His private-equity firm, Baring Vostok Capital Partners, believes he was arrested because of a commercial dispute at a bank, Orient Express, in which the firm holds a stake.
+Calvey is under house arrest in Moscow.